dotnet/core-setup/Documentation/project-docs/how-to-track-changes.md

 packages got published.
 For example during the night after I merged my example CoreCLR change
 [this commit](https://github.com/dotnet/versions/commit/cf8930fbe52e5eacf8ab0d7fb06f032d19cda5d5#diff-5f6099c37f777c410c4397b3f1e38870)
-showed up in dotnet/versions.
-Looking at the [Last_Build_Packages.txt](https://github.com/dotnet/versions/blob/master/build-info/dotnet/coreclr/master/Last_Build_Packages.txt) that commit edited you can see a list of NuGet packages that CoreCLR repo publishes.
+was merged in dotnet/versions.
+Looking at [Last_Build_Packages.txt](https://github.com/dotnet/versions/blob/master/build-info/dotnet/coreclr/master/Last_Build_Packages.txt) which was modified in that commit you can see a list of NuGet packages that CoreCLR repo publishes.

 ## What git commit was a NuGet package built from (answer via MyGet)?